-SJS faculty at the Student Learning Center

-Eighth graders with Mr. Rick Lepore

-NORTH GROSVENORDALE-David Sizemore, Principal of St. Joseph School in North Grosvenordale announced on Feb.
+SJS faculty at the Student Learning Center Eighth graders with Mr. Rick Lepore Courtesy photos NORTH GROSVENORDALE - David Sizemore, Principal of St. Joseph School in North Grosvenordale announced on Feb.
 3 that the Charitable Foundation of the Spirol International Corporation, headquartered in Dayville, will be donating 10 scholarships in the amount of \$1,000 each for qualified families to help offset the cost of tuition for the 2020-21 school year.
 This latest philanthropic gift is the third in a series of recent donations from Spirol to help the SJS community over the past two years.

-'Words cannot adequately describe my sincerest gratitude to our friends at Spirol for providing tuition assistance to families in need," said Sizemore.
+"Words cannot adequately describe my sincerest gratitude to our friends at Spirol for providing tuition assistance to families in need," said Sizemore.
 "Unfortunately, we live in a time where many Catholic elementary schools are struggling to keep their doors open due to rising costs, so having a partner like Spirol to help us continue our long legacy of providing a quality, faith-based education in a caring, respectful, and nurturing environment is absolutely essential to our future."

-"The hope is, through these scholarships, families who might otherwise not think it possible to afford SJS will seek out the educational opportunities provided by this wonderful school com-

-MaryJo Maichack, the Minstrel Storyteller, was a special addition to

-the day as she spun her tales while getting the kids to anxiously participate.
-She was quite creative in getting

-the children engaged with laughter,

-motions and hand movements.
-In keeping with the Frozen theme, her title

-was 'King Frost and Chilly Tales and Tunes for Chilly Children.'
-The children were enthralled with Maichack's

-mean and sensitive character faces and

-hand movements.
-She also entertained

-Special guest Elsa, sang songs for and

-with the kids.
-At the end of the event,

-there was even a Parade where all of the

-kids were able to march around as their

-STORY

-with song.
+"The hope is, through these scholarships, families who might otherwise not think it possible to afford SJS will seek out the educational opportunities provided by this wonderful school com- STORY continued from page A1 MaryJo Maichack, the Minstrel Storyteller, was a special addition to the day as she spun her tales while getting the kids to anxiously participate.
+She was quite creative in getting the children engaged with laughter, motions and hand movements.
+In keeping with the Frozen theme, her title was 'King Frost and Chilly Tales and Tunes for Chilly Children.'
+The children were enthralled with Maichack's mean and sensitive character faces and hand movements.
+She also entertained munity," said Jim Shaw, a member of the Spirol Charitable Foundation.
+"Perhaps our financial support will help make a difference in the lives of children and that through an increase in enrollment made possible through these scholarships, SJS will be better positioned to carry out its mission for many more families and many more years to come."
+Spirol's first donation to SJS came in the spring of 2018 when it gave a \$25,000 grant for the purchase of iPads for students in Grades 4-8.
+The school was able to expand that program earlier this year to also include students in Grade 3.
+"I cannot thank Spirol International enough for their generous donation to fund our iPad program," said Rick Lepore, Director of Technology at SJS.
+"The iPad program here at SJS has been a blessing to the development of our students' ever building knowledge of technology.
+It is great preparation for them in their future education."